 If you were on a mountain bike or a hybrid you could cycle around by Lord Brandon’s Cottage and around by the upper lake.

-We’ve included directions to Lord Brandons.
-You would then need to navigate the footpath near the lake that will take you through to the main road and back to Killarney.
+Again, we’ve included directions to Lord Brandons.
+You would then need to navigate the footpath near the lake that will take you through Derrycunnihy Woods to the main Ring of Kerry road and back to Killarney.

 Both routes will bring you back onto the N71 (Ring of Kerry) where you cycle through the National Park, around by Muckross House and Killarney and back to Beaufort.